 Step 4: Cropping Your Image in Photoshop

-To crop the product image, think about the platform on which the picture will appear.
-If it’s social media, use a square.
+Think about the platform on which the picture will appear.
+If it’s social media, you may want to use a square.
 If it’s part of a series of images, make sure they are the same dimensions.
 Find the Crop tool along the left-hand toolbar.

 Straighten Your Product